tachibana-shin/vue-auth3/docs/methods/utils.md

 Returns redirect caused by the vue-auth plugin.

 This includes a status code to indicate what caused the redirect.
-This is useful for cased where a login redirect has occurred or even for debugging.
+This is useful for cases where a login redirect has occurred or even for debugging.

 #### Examples